cloud-hero/api-docs/index.html.md

 }
 ```

-To remove a Docker container, send a DELETE requst to `/containers/container_id`
+To inspect a Docker container, send a GET requst to `/containers/container_id/json`

 Parameter | Description
 --------- | -----------